Sunset over water at Lindisfarne.

 Welcome to Lindisfarne

-We hope you will enjoy exploring our website to see what we have to offer.
+I hope you will enjoy exploring what we have to offer.

 Revd Dr Richard Briggs